inputoutputcode/mia-server/README.md

 - [Go](clients/go-simple-bot/)
 - [Elixir](clients/elixir-simple-bot/)

-In case you are familiar with UDP and another programming language feel free to implement your own bot, it's a fairly simple protocol.
+In case you are familiar with UDP and another programming language. feel free to implement your own bot.
+It's a fairly simple protocol.

 Check the [Server Protocol](docs/ServerProtocol.md).

 ## How to win the high score?

 Once again, everything is allowed.
-Use bugs to your advantage after you find them.
+Use bugs to your advantage after you find them, there is one on purpose.

 (*) This was tested locally per game with default timeout configuration for responses.
 There is room for improvement.
 The cluster scenario with multiple game instances including WAN brings another complexity to it.